smart-edge-open/ido-specs/doc/architecture.md

 OpenNESS supports the following CNIs:

-- <b>SRIOV CNI</b>: works with the SR-IOV device plugin for VF allocation for a container.
+- **SRIOV CNI**: works with the SR-IOV device plugin for VF allocation for a container.
-- <b>User Space CNI</b>: designed to implement userspace networking (as opposed to kernel space networking).
+- **User Space CNI**: designed to implement userspace networking (as opposed to kernel space networking).
-- <b>Bond CNI</b>: provides a method for aggregating multiple network interfaces into a single logical "bonded" interface.
+- **Bond CNI**: provides a method for aggregating multiple network interfaces into a single logical "bonded" interface.
-- <b>Multus CNI</b>: enables attaching multiple network interfaces to pods in Kubernetes.
+- **Multus CNI**: enables attaching multiple network interfaces to pods in Kubernetes.
-- <b>Weave CNI</b>: creates a virtual network that connects Docker containers across multiple hosts and enables their automatic discovery.
+- **Weave CNI**: creates a virtual network that connects Docker containers across multiple hosts and enables their automatic discovery.
-- <b>Kube-OVN CNI</b>: integrates the OVN-based network virtualization with Kubernetes.
+- **Kube-OVN CNI**: integrates the OVN-based network virtualization with Kubernetes.
 It offers an advanced container network fabric for enterprises with the most functions and the easiest operation.
-- <b>Calico CNI/eBPF</b>: supports applications with higher performance using eBPF and IPv4/IPv6 dual-stack
+- **Calico CNI/eBPF**: supports applications with higher performance using eBPF and IPv4/IPv6 dual-stack

 Link: [Dataplane and CNI](https://github.com/otcshare/specs/tree/master/doc/building-blocks/dataplane)